AviranLab/patteRNA/README.md

 The posterior probabilities of pairing states at each nucleotides can be requested using the flag `--posteriors`.
 This will output a FASTA-like file called `posteriors.txt` where the first and second lines (after the header) correspond to unpaired and paired probabilities, respectively.

 ### Examples <a name="examples"></a>
-Note that in the examples provided below we use the same probing data file for both training and scoring.
-However, one can train the model and score motifs using two different files (e.g. to use a defined set of transcripts for training).

 * Train the model and search for any loop of length 5: